-Makers Gotta Make: Creativity, Community and Connection is a love letter to Portland’s creative culture, and poses a questions about how cities can protect the communities that make them vibrant.
+Makers Gotta Make is a love letter to Portland’s creative culture, and poses questions about how cities can protect the communities that make them vibrant.

 In Portland, Oregon, a community of artists and entrepreneurs came together and transformed abandoned industrial warehouses into a thriving maker economy that captured international attention.